vzakharov/machina/README.md

 - Update this file and README.md on significant changes
 - As the app runs in docker, run commands via docker CLI

-## About

-Unfindables is a full-stack web application that helps developers discover valuable but lesser-known digital resources.
-The platform combines a modern Next.js frontend with a robust Django backend to deliver a seamless experience for discovering and sharing internet gems.

 ## Tech Stack

 ### Frontend